 If you are looking for budget accommodation, camping is the cheapest option, although you will need all your own gear.
 There are various state campgrounds around the island that you can book online, including a number right on the beach.

-To really treat yourself, stay in an apartment at the Wyndham Bali Hai in the resort town of Princeville.
+To really treat yourself, stay in a villa at the Club Wyndham Bali Hai in the resort town of Princeville.
 This beautiful resort has a lagoon-style pool and is close to one of the best beaches in Kauai, Hanalei.

 Getting Around on Kauai